 TMC Pharmacy is committed to the responsible provision of medication therapy for the purpose of achieving defined outcomes that optimize a patient’s quality of life.
 Pharmacy provides comprehensive and integrated distributive and clinical pharmacy services 24 hours a day, 365 days a year.
 The department is fully responsible for processing, delivering and monitoring drug therapy on all patients.
 Inpatient pharmacy services are organized using a combination of centralized and decentralized patient-focused care models with automated drug availability on all patient care units.

-We will only be accepting applications through PhORCAS via ASHP at http://www.ashp.org/phorcas.
+We only accept applications through PhORCAS via ASHP at www.ashp.org/Professional-Development/Residency-Information/Residency-Program-Directors/PhORCAS.

 Applicants will be reviewed and contacted for onsite interviews.
 The interviews are typically held in late